cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Acknowledgements

-The authors would like to thank Adam Langley for this detailed writeup up Elligator 2 with Curve25519 {{L13}}.
+The authors would like to thank Adam Langley for his detailed writeup up Elligator 2 with Curve25519 {{L13}}.
 We also thank Sean Devlin and Thomas Icart for feedback on earlier versions of this document.